Meet the Teachers

 Kydlan discovered her love of teaching while volunteering at Chicago’s Shedd Aquarium.
 She earned her Bachelor’s Degree in Economics from McGill University, but after realizing how much she loved discussing sea stars and other creatures with young children, she knew education was the only field for her.
 Kydlan received a Master’s Degree in Elementary Education from DePaul University and continued her teaching career both inside and outside of the classroom.
 This included teaching fifth grade at Francis W. Parker, a progressive independent school in Chicago, and educating students of all ages, writing curriculum and leading programs at Chicago’s Lincoln Park Zoo.
 Most recently, Kydlan spent two years teaching in the PreK classroom at the Chapin School in Princeton.
 During this time, she wrote a new inquiry-based curriculum for the program.

 Porter graduated from Northeastern University with a BA in Sociology, intending to pursue a career in social work.
 She took a detour and ended up in New York City working in the fashion industry, where her love of being creative was realized.
-Once Porter moved back to Philadelphia and became involved with the ECP through her daughter’s enrollment, she found many of the same creative qualities adaptable to early learning.
+Once Porter moved back to Philadelphia and became involved with the EC through her daughter’s enrollment, she found many of the same creative qualities adaptable to early learning.
 Porter recently took a course on brain development in early childhood, and experiential learning serves as the foundation of her teaching philosophy.
 Porter is a proud member of the school-wide Quakerism Committee, and she plans to write an early childhood version of the the Quaker curriculum used throughout GFS.
 When she’s not teaching, Porter enjoys surfing, yoga, and making slime with her daughter, a student at GFS.

-Allegra joined the Early Childhood Program as an afternoon assistant in 2013, and currently teaches PreK.
+Allegra joined Early Childhood as an afternoon assistant in 2013, and currently teaches PreK.
 Originally from Brooklyn, Allegra and her family relocated to Philadelphia after living in Dusseldorf, Germany, for six-and-a-half years, where she taught first grade in an international school.

 Although Allegra has always enjoyed working with children, having worked through college at the campus day care center and babysitting in her spare time, she decided to pursue other interests post-college.
 She returned to school and earned her Master’s in Elementary Education from Hunter College, CUNY.
-Allegra is a vital part of the ECP team and welcomes the adventure that each day brings.
+Allegra is a vital part of the EC team and welcomes the adventure that each day brings.
 An avid reader and knitter, she also enjoys exploring Philadelphia with her family.

 Rachel started working at GFS as a Floater/Extended Day Teacher after relocating to Philadelphia in 2018.
 Rachel received a B.A. from Bloomsburg University, with a major in Elementary Education and a concentration in Mathematics.
 During her time at Bloomsburg University, she worked at the Campus Child Care Center working with age ranges from infant to preschool.
 This sparked her passion for Early Childhood Education.
 In 2010, Rachel earned her Master's in Early Childhood Education from California University of PA.
 Immediately following graduating with her Master’s, Rachel began working for Head Start.
 During this time, she worked with underprivileged and high-risk families from the city of Harrisburg.
 This job although daunting at times proved to be a rewarding experience as Rachel is from city of Harrisburg and could connect with families and students on many personal levels.
 During her four years at Head Start Rachel served many rules including teacher, social worker, and mentor to fellow colleagues.